Taking care of yourself through sports nutrition is just as important to being a good surfer as any other factor.

 Here are a few reasons why processed foods and sugars are not healthy:

-There are very little, if any, nutrients in the ingredients;
+- There are very few - if any - nutrients in the ingredients;

 As mentioned above, the effects of caffeine are still debatable.